ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 2 failed, 3 passed in 1.12s
 ```

-### Postconditions Testing
+### Postcondition Testing

-A postcondition is a property that should be True after a call, or (equivalently, for a pure function) True of its result.
-Thus, we can define properties by asking ourselves “What should be True after calling f?”.
-For example, after calling `insert`, then we should be able to `find the key just inserted, and any previously inserted keys with unchanged values.
+A postcondition is a property or condition that must be true after a function/operation completes execution.
+It describes the guaranteed state or result when the function finishes.
+For example, after the operation `insert` is executed, the key just inserted should exist, and any original key should be unchanged.

 ```python
 # Insertions should not affect the search results of other keys (including themselves).